Healthcare

 78% of Maidenhead Library participants and 82% of South Devon College participants indicated that they would do the experience again.
 Results strongly suggest that participants saw Soul Paint as a useful tool for checking in with emotional and physical wellbeing with which they would like to periodically re-engage.

-CREATIVE INDUSTRIES COUNCIL AND ARTS COUNCIL ENGLAND HEALTH AN&D WELLBEING FORUM
+CREATIVE INDUSTRIES COUNCIL AND ARTS COUNCIL ENGLAND HEALTH AND WELLBEING FORUM

 Soul Paint named leading case study of creative health in the United Kingdom.